cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Module

-A *module* is a subcomponent of the state machine of a particular blockchain which may interact with the IBC handler and alter state according to the *data* field of particular IBC packets sent or received (minting or burning tokens, for example).
+A *module* is a sub-component of the state machine of a particular blockchain which may interact with the IBC handler and alter state according to the *data* field of particular IBC packets sent or received (minting or burning tokens, for example).

 ## Auxiliary Terms

 ### Handshake

-A *handshake* is a particular class of subprotocol involving multiple datagrams, generally used to initialize some common state on the two involved chains such as roots-of-trust for each others' consensus algorithms.
+A *handshake* is a particular class of sub-protocol involving multiple datagrams, generally used to initialise some common state on the two involved chains such as roots-of-trust for each others' consensus algorithms.

 ### Trust